fuwhis/.NETPatterns/FactoryMethod_Pattern/README.md

 Created ConcreteProductB
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the Factory method offering flexibility in creating different documents.
+The derived Document classes Report and Resume instantiate extended versions of the Document class.
+Here, the Factory Method is called in the constructor of the Document base class.

 **Output**
 ```